Free Jimmy Polanco under parole and stop solitary confinement for juveniles

 Even though, there are not excuses for what happened, Jimmy deserves a second chance.
 Not only him, but many kids in prison that are left to the will of the Criminal Justice System.
 I pray for union, equality and love around the world.
 I also pray for a better tomorrow.
 For example, there should be a better reform on how to treat juveniles that get involves in these kind of issues.
 What are we getting for putting them in a solitary confinement?
 Or putting them behind bars?
 We are racing more criminals and showing those kids that the system does not care about them.

 Please I ask for Jimmy being release under parole and while that happens he can get the opportunity to expand his brain and learn, study and do something worth it.
 Please, help me spread this petition.
 Our juveniles deserve better.
 They are the future of this country.

 If any of you wants to hear more about Jimmy's story feel free to contact me.
 There is more that I decided not to post here.
 My email is: email@example.com

 Jimmy has also asked the family for books, so while being there he can study.

-Nora Artiga needs your help with “Cory Booker: Free Jimmy Polanco under parole and stop solitary confinement for juveniles”.
-Join Nora and 1,090 supporters today.
+Samel Artiga needs your help with “Cory Booker: Free Jimmy Polanco under parole and stop solitary confinement for juveniles”.
+Join Samel and 1,679 supporters today.